aiweiii/huffman/README.md

 # Huffman for Image Compression/Decompression
 Huffman encoding for lossless image compression.

-## Current Problem
-1. [25 Oct, 8am] Compression only works for 10404007.png.
-The rest becomes larger :(

 ### Please Note
 1. In `App.java`, line 24 is changed to only read one file for testing purposes.
 2. Navigate to `project` > `Reference` > `HuffmanCoding.java` for the original Huffman Encoding/Decoding methods (that reads in a string).
 Might be helpful to understand how it works.
 In `Utility.java`, these methods are then modified to read in integer arrays (pixel data) instead of just a string.